alttch/bma-info/eva4/realtime.rst

-Real-time
-*********
+Low-latency real-time
+*********************

 .. contents::

-EVA ICS supports real-time mode.
-In the real-time mode certain or even all fieldbus operations can be replaced with EVA ICS services.
+EVA ICS v4 supports low-latency real-time mode.
+With this functionality, certain or even all fieldbus operations can be replaced with EVA ICS services.

+This allows to:

+* Replace traditional fieldbus controllers, reducing the number of devices, costs of ownership and maintenance

+* Significantly increase the overall system reliability

+* Increase overall flexibility and bring modern development and maintenance approaches to control fieldbus devices

+* Use the same nodes for both real-time and high-load tasks

 The ultimate design of the platform allows to have guaranteed low latency (<100us) for the majority of real-time-critical tasks.